Steven L. Cook, Superintendent

 The Return to In-Person Learning

 We are excited to be returning to In-Person Learning on August 25, 2021.
 The journey to return to a normal school year has not been without challenges for our students, staff, and the Haslett community.
 We appreciate your patience and understanding as we continue to navigate through some very difficult decisions for our district.
 Our goal has always been to provide a safe and caring learning experience for all students.
 As we look to begin the new 2021-22 school year, our staff has been busy planning for a successful start for our students.

 Safety and Security

-We hope you are looking forward to the new school year.
-Thanks again for your continued support of our school organization.
-We would not be able to achieve the high level of success in our classrooms that make a difference for our students without your support.
-I invite you to stop in and see me, at your convenience, to discuss our district goals and the future of Haslett Public Schools.
+We are hoping you are looking forward to the new school year.
+Thank you for your continued support of Haslett Public Schools.
+We would not be able to achieve the high level of success in our classrooms without your support.
+Feel free to contact my office if you have any questions or concerns.